Brisbane State High School is Queensland’s largest secondary school.

 Parents/guardians considering enrolling their child at Brisbane State High School must understand that the school is currently over capacity and an application for enrolment does not guarantee confirmation of a place.

-For further information, please read the school's current Enrolment Management Plan, gazetted on 18 November 2016 by the Department of Education and Training.
+For further information, please read the school's current Enrolment Management Plan, gazetted on 18 November 2016 by the Department of Education.

-Details of the Merit Entry Equity Bursary for 2019 can be found on the Academic Selective Entry page of our website.
+Details of the Merit Entry Equity Bursary can be found on the Academic Selective Entry page of our website.

 For further details click here.